rahul-gharat/dronahq-docs/docs/datasource-concepts/prepared_statements.md

 DronaHQ internally replaces {{Tablegrid1.userId}} with a question mark (?).
 The payload inserts parameters one by one, ensuring that the bindings are properly escaped and sanitized before sending the query to the database for execution.
 This process effectively translates an DronaHQ query into a prepared statement.

 :::info NOTE
-DronaHQ takes the necessary precautions to sanitize each input, providing protection against SQL injection for the applications you build on the platform.
+- DronaHQ takes the necessary precautions to sanitize each input, providing protection against SQL injection for the applications you build on the platform.
+- Prepared statements are not formed when creating query in the query editor, since the query editor is visible to only the admin users, but it will create prepared statements when the query is run in the app.
 :::

 As an example, let's consider a query with multiple bindings: